 "With our preview in June, we started by showing you user experience, because it is the most visible change to Windows," Sinofsky wrote.
 "Rest assured we've thoughtfully engineered changes across the full range of Windows capabilities."

-He promised to start revealing specifics of features in the coming weeks, from fundamentals to user interface to hardware support Relevant Products/Services and more.
+He promised to start revealing specifics of features in the coming weeks, from fundamentals to user interface to hardware support and more.
 Microsoft is working to balance a discussion about the features before executing them, while communicating details of the next iteration.

 A Three-Horse Race